 The Multics History Project (MHP) was begun in June 2004 by Olin Sibert and Roger Roach.
 Roger Roach worked on CTSS, then Multics, eventually as MIT's IS director, and retired in 2005.
 Olin Sibert worked on Multics (initially for Roger, then at Honeywell CISL, then independently).
 At the Multics Reunion (June 2004), we decided to try preserving the archives of Multics historical information that Roger had maintained since the early 1970s.

 The MHP began with a Tactical Goal, to preserve the MIT-Multics archives.
 Over time, the focus has expanded to include the preservation of other collections of Multics information.
-In addition, a Strategic Goal has emerged, namely to collect enough information to allow a Multics emulator to be created and operated.
+In addition, a Strategic Goal has emerged, namely to collect enough information to allow a Multics simulator to be created and operated.
 [Saturday 08 November: Harry Reed's simulator for the Multics CPU is able to boot and run Multics.]

 We work with other people interested in complementary historical activities: The Computer History Museum in Mountain View, California, has a non-functioning Multics machine and several troves of Multics documents as part of its collection.
 Al Kossow maintains bitsavers.org, which has scanned many historic computer manuals, including nearly 100 Multics manuals that are part of the CHM collection.
 The Multicians website preserves published papers, stories, photographs, articles, and source code about Multics.